XKCP/XKCP/README.markdown

 ## Standalone implementations

-The KCP also provides a number of standalone implementations, including:
+The XKCP also provides a number of standalone implementations, including:

 * a very [compact](http://keccak.noekeon.org/tweetfips202.html) C code of the FIPS 202 (SHA-3) standard in [`Standalone/CompactFIPS202/C/`](Standalone/CompactFIPS202/C/);
 * a compact implementation in Python in [`Standalone/CompactFIPS202/Python/`](Standalone/CompactFIPS202/Python/);